 Unfortunately, not.
 Even after almost twenty minutes cook time of blasting away in the air fryer, only a few corn kernels had popped.
 And worryingly, the paper bag had been slightly singed by the air fryer’s heating element.
 Won’t be trying that experiment again in a hurry, let me tell you.
 And I thought this was going to be my saviour here!!

 I have heard that some people use aluminum foil to wrap around their corn loosely to allow popping in an air fryer.
 However, if a thin paper bag isn’t working, I couldn’t see aluminum foil being any better.
 Even if you had perfectly cooked popcorn, it is still taking way too long.

 Can you cook popcorn in the air fryer?

 My main takeaway here is that it is physically possible to pop corn in an air fryer, but it just isn’t worth it.
 The amount of time needed is just way too long, and the efficiency of the popping seems lacking.
-I hate seeing so many wasted un-popped kernels!
+I hate seeing so many wasted, un-popped kernels!
 So no, I won’t be trying to pop corn in my air fryer again.

-Just to back up my claim, I used the same popping corn and cooked it the traditional method with a little oil in a frying pan.
+Just to back up my claim, I used the same popping corn and cooked it the traditional method with a little coconut oil in a frying pan.
 It only took about 5 minutes to pop almost all of the corn and end up with a tasty result.
 It just doesn’t make any sense to waste 15-20 minutes blasting away in an air fryer when you can do the same thing in five minutes with a frying pan.
-To me, it’s just a big waste of electric!
+To me, it’s just a big waste of electricity!

-I have to say I am dissapointed as I had wrongly assumed an air fryer would be a good way to make popcorn!
+I have to say I am disappointed as I had wrongly assumed an air fryer would be a good way to make popcorn!
 How wrong could I be!!
 The only way you might get better results is if you can find an air fryer that goes above 200 degrees.
 My Philips model tops out at this temperature, and I just don’t think it is hot enough to get a good result!
 What do you think?